 If you have already downloaded the Android SDK, launch the SDK Manager by typing into a Terminal window:

-<sdk> is the path to the tools directory.
+where <sdk> is the path to the tools directory.
 For example, if the Android SDK is located on the desktop, then you have to type into the terminal window:

 As soon as the SDK Manager is launched, click “Available packages”, then “Android Repository.”
 When the list of available packages pops up, choose the offered revision of “Android SDK Platform-tools”.
 Click “Install Selected.”
-If it is installed, the adb executable binary will be located in the
+If it is installed, the adb executable binary will be located in the platform-tools subdirectory.

 If you don’t have the Android SDK installed yet, download its latest version and unzip it into an appropriate destination folder then follow the instructions above.

 We want to make sure that ADB is now working.
 First, see to it that your Android device is set up for debugging.
 On your Android device running Gingerbread, go to the Settings > Applications > Development screen and make sure “USB Debugging” is checked.
 If you’re already on Ice Cream Sandwich, go to Settings > Developer options and tick “Android debugging” or “USB debugging.”